cea-hpc/mpc/src/MPC_Lowcomm/MPC_Lowcomm.md

 * **lcp/**        : LowComm Protocol network layer.
 * **lcr/**        : LowComm Rail network layer.
 * **cplane/**     : TCP-based network backbone for inter-job communication.
-* **tbsm/**       : Thread-Based Shared Memory driver to handle inter-task network layer.
+* **tbsm/**       : Driver sources to handle inter-task network layer (Thread-Based Shared Memory).
-* **shm/**        : SHared Memory driver to handle intra-node communications.
+* **shm/**        : driver sources to handle intra-node communications (SHared Memory).
 * **tcp/**        : Driver sources to handle TCP network layer.
-* **portals/**    : Driver sources to handle Portals network layer.
+* **ptl/**        : Driver sources to handle Portals network layer.
 * **ofi/**        : Driver sources to handle OpenFabric network layer

 COMPONENTS:
 -----------

-### Rail: transport layer

-TODO: general discussion on the rail abstraction.

-#### Send mode

-TODO: describe bcopy and zcopy semantics

-### LCP: LowComm Protocol Layer
+### LowComm Protocol Layer

-LCP is reponsible for:
+LCP is responsible for:
-- Resource initialization: automatically discover available network resources and instanciation based on user input.
-- Connection management: endpoint creation, communication establishement, multirail.
-- Communication protocols: optimized datapath for different communication configuration (intra-proc, intra-node, inter-node).
-- Communication models: message passing and active message.
-- Memory management: register/unregister memory for RDMA communications.

-Next, we introduce important definition and then explain implementation details.
+**Resource Initialization**

+The Resource Initialization process in the LowComm Protocol Layer automates the discovery of network resources.
+It scans the network environment to identify hardware and software resources that meet application requirements, driven by user input.
+This process selects appropriate resources based on user-defined criteria, simplifying setup and optimizing resource use.

+**Connection Management**

+Connection Management facilitates robust communication across networked environments.
+It handles the creation of endpoints necessary for establishing communication links between nodes.
+This component also manages multirail configurations where multiple network interfaces are used to increase bandwidth (and improve fault tolerance, TOBEIMPLEMENTED).
+It includes the negotiation and adjustment of connection parameters to maintain stable communication.

+**Communication Protocols**

+This function optimizes data paths for transferring information across various configurations, such as intra-process, intra-node, and inter-node communications.
+It adjusts to the network topology and communication hardware characteristics to ensure efficient data transmission.

+**Communication Progression**

+Communication Progression manages the stages and transitions of communication activities, ensuring the progression of messages within the infrastructure.

+**Communication Models**

+The layer supports various communication models, including Message Passing and Remote Memory Access (RMA).
+Message Passing is suited for general communications, while RMA allows direct memory access on remote nodes, beneficial for high-performance computing.

+**Memory Management**

+Memory Management involves the registration and deregistration of memory for Remote Direct Memory Access (RDMA) communications.
+It allocates and manages memory across communication processes.

 #### Definitions